Storytelling Made Simple

 +

-PROBLEM: “What’s the problem _____ has?”
+“What’s the problem that _{insert character}____ has?”
 Here are some kid friendly problems, a storm, trying to find something or someone, or a mean person/witch/animal.

-I really like to use “Tell Me a Story” cards, too.
+I really like the “Tell Me a Story” cards for helping my kids tell stories.
 The beautiful pictures combine to create unique stories, depending on what cards you choose.
-We love this activity!

 Story twists:

-Mix up fairy tales.
-Snow White and the Three Little Wolves.
+• Mixed-up fairy tales.
+Snow White + Three Little Wolves = ??

-Add in “daddy” humor.
-My husband invented two family favorites — Cindersmella and the three stink bugs and Goldisocks and the seven piggies.
+• Daddy humor.
+My husband invented these two family favorites — Cindersmella and the Three Stink Bugs and Goldisocks and the Seven Piggies.

 My old standby is Ava’s birth story.
 She loves to hear about the day she was born.
 I try to make it more understandable by “simplifying” things for her :